kevinduh/sockeye-recipes/README.md

 ```

 The training scripts and recipes will activate either the sockeye_cpu or sockeye_gpu environment depending on whether CPU or GPU is specified.
+Currently we assume CUDA 9.0 is available for GPU mode; this can be changed if needed.
 The third install_tools.sh script simply installs some helper tools, such as BPE preprocesser.

 #### Re-Install